Supporting African Cycling since 2007

 Passionately Fueling the Rise of African Men's and Women's Cycling for nearly two decades

-In recent years, our CEO - Kimberly Coats - has been recognized as: one of Cyclist Magazine's 'Most Inspirational Women in Cycling' (2021); BikeBiz's 'Woman of the Year in Cycling' (2022); one of Escape Collective's '50 Most Influential Americans in Cycling' (2023); and Redtorch’s 'She Moves The Game Spotlight' (2024).
-These accolades all focus on her tireless advocacy work to advance cycling on the African continent.
+Our dynamic CEO Kimberly Coats is one of the only women in African cycling, and she has been recognized as: one of Cyclist Magazine's 'Most Inspirational Women in Cycling' (2021); BikeBiz's 'Woman of the Year in Cycling' (2022); one of Escape Collective's '50 Most Influential Americans in Cycling' (2023); in Redtorch’s 'She Moves The Game Spotlight' (2024) and one of the women in Cycling News‘ “The Changemakers” report (2025).
+These accolades all focus on her tireless work to advance cycling on the African continent.

 Team Africa Rising